clawoflight/aursec/aursec/man/aursec-chain.1.md

 aursec-chain [*options*] [*commands*]

 # Description

-Aursec-chain is used to interact with the aursec-ethereum-blockchain.
-Therefore the json-rpc protocol is used.
-It provides services to mine blocks, or to get or commit hashes.
+Aursec-chain is the bash API for aursec's private Ethereum blockchain.
+It can be used to get or commit hashes for specific package IDs and to control mining.

+It interfaces with the JSON-RPC.

 # OPTIONS